Top 10 Things to Do in Dunedin on a First Visit, NZ

 Known as the ‘Edinburgh of the South’, it wears its Scottish heritage with pride.
 The city is also New Zealand’s wildlife capital, and the gateway to the wild and beautiful Otago Peninsula — an eco-tourism magnet.

-Here are ten of the best things to do in Dunedin.
+Here are ten of the best things to do in Dunedin on a first visit.

 1. Travel back in time at Toitu